haihala/haihala.github.io/src/lib/posts/wag-playtest-1.md

 hash.

-Synctest sessions are a tool provided by bevy_ggrs that trigger a rollback on each frame, greatly increasing the likelyhood of a desync if the code allows for it.
+Synctest sessions are a tool provided by bevy_ggrs that trigger a rollback on each frame, greatly increasing the likelihood of a desync if the code allows for it.
 Desyncs can be inconsistent, so having a tool that bumps up the odds is invaluable when debugging.
 To once again re-iterate.
 The handling of the desyncs is still questionable at best, as the game simply keeps going after having